 You would be in position to make much greater impact performing charitable deeds once you’ve got your own life in order.
 This is why Bill Gates became a large-scale philanthropist only after becoming a billionaire.

-Even Jesus, while advocating helping the poor, spoke about concentrating on your neighbor, which he defined as any person that needs help that is within close vicinity to you.
+Even Jesus, while advocating helping the poor, spoke about focusing on your neighbor, which he defined as any person that needs help that is within close vicinity to you.
 That’s what he was talking about in the parable of good Samaritan.